exercism/docs/contributing/chestertons-fence.md

 However, more often people post ideas that have been discussed many times before.
 Responding to those ideas, and readdressing or rejustifying our decisions can be extremely draining on our team.
-So we this article aims to help protect that time and energy.
+This article aims to help protect that time and energy.

 Exercism has been designed, engineered and built by thousands of very talented individuals.
 It is a very intentional product - things are there because they've been designed to be there, and things are often left out because they've been designed to be left out.